MohammadRuhulAmin/production_cdc_guideline/README.md

 The basic configuration of the debezium-kafka has been established.
-In this setup, by default all the records of the table will be caught and it will be sent it to the kafka queue.
+In this setup, by default all the records of the table will be captured and it will be sent  to the kafka queue.
 If we want to disable this debezium read mode and only want to sent data to the queue when (Insert, update, delete) will be performed, we have to add a property in the connector json.